 “Everyone has limits.
 I’ve had times where I think I’ve hit my max,” he said.
 “I’ve learned a lot from our counselors and our leadership here.
-[Assistant Director of the Wellness Center] Amy Hoch, my number one, I’ve learned a lot from her.
+[Assistant Director of the Wellness Center] Amy Hoch, is my number one, I’ve learned a lot from her.
 I’ve learned that when you can’t handle it, you’ve got to ask for help.
 And I’ve got plenty of people that step up.”

-Among his favorite ways to destress and relax are spending time with his family, coaching his children’s sports teams and playing golf.
-Since his wife is also a nurse, the two can often “talk shop” together, and gain from each other’s perspectives.
+Among his favorite ways to destress and relax are spending time with his family, coaching his children’s sports teams, and playing golf.
+Since his wife is also a nurse, the two can often “talk shop” together and gain from each other’s perspectives.

 But to keep the Rowan community safe and healthy, Woodside shoulders a large amount of responsibility — more than he says he is often advised to.
 But it’s a sense of responsibility that he finds aligns with his values, and that he has no interest in ceasing.